-The Smiths live in Buenos Aires, Argentina and travel to Chile regularly.
-Dennis is Regional Liaison for Chile, Argentina, Uruguay, Paraguay, (the Southern Cone) and Brazil.
+Dennis lives in Buenos Aires, Argentina and travels to Chile regularly as Regional Liaison for South America.
 He cultivates healthy relationships with PC(USA) mission partners, supervises mission co-workers and encourages partnerships between US churches and churches in the region.

 Read more about the Smiths’ ministry on their profile page, which you can find here.

 Contact Dennis Smith at firstname.lastname@example.org